IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“The fact that a believer [of a religion] is happier than a skeptic is no more to the point than the fact that a drunken man is happier than a sober one.
 The happiness of credulity is a cheap and dangerous quality of happiness, and by no means a necessity of life.”

 >“Einstein denies Newton infallible.”

+>“Animals are my friends...and I don't eat my friends.”

 ― <a href="https://en.wikipedia.org/wiki/George_Bernard_Shaw" target="_blank">George Bernard Shaw</a>